Suamere/LestoraMC/readme.md

 LestoraRPG will eventually add a bunch of small features that make Minecraft more hardcore or realistic.
 Not graphically, but functionally.
 For example, more likelihood for blocks to collapse when you are mining, better trading, and some utilities.

-Current Development: Swimming complexity.
-If you get in over your head, metaphorically speaking, you're going to feel quite the trauma (mentally and physically).
-Until you learn to swim.
+**Swimming complexity:  If you get in over your head, metaphorically speaking, you're going to feel quite the trauma (mentally and physically).
+Until you learn to swim.**
+**Body Temp: If you're too hot or cold, you will take damage.
+To see your temperature, for now, run the showDebug command.
+Definitely don't hold a bucket full of lava, for now.**

+Current Development 1: Lighting Help.
+Using my current highlighting capabilities, if you shift and there are torches nearby, the ground should highlight light orange on the edge (0 ground light), and light blue at the furthest location you should place a torch to ensure 1 light between two torches?
-Next Development: Learning to swim.
+Current Development 2: Learning to swim.
 Time in water, Time in game, Particular potions (water breathing), turtle helmet, etc.  As vanilla as possible.
 Until then... use a boat!

-Upcoming Development: Wetness == Coldness... especially in cold biomes.

 ## Features
 - **Configuration:** Added lestora-common.toml, currently for configuring dynamic lighting.